-Roseneath Theatre is thrilled to have Emil Sher as a playwright-in-residence in 2013-2014.
+Roseneath Theatre is thrilled to have Emil Sher as a Playwright-in-Residence.
+Emil’s residency is made possible with support from the Ontario Arts Council‘s Playwright-in-Residence Programme.

 Emil Sher writes for the young and the once-were-young.
 His plays – staged across Canada, the United States and Britain – include Sanctuary, Mourning Dove, Bluenose, and the acclaimed adaptation of Hana’s Suitcase.
 The stories he tills make for a varied crop: children’s poems, essays, radio plays, and the unspoken narrative for a ballet.
 He has been playwright-in-residence at several theatre companies, and his stage works have been anthologized, published, and translated into Hebrew, Italian, and Slovak.